-- (L) Life: Journaling is known to have many therapeutic effects.
-For starters, it is known to be a great mechanism to help your clients reduces their stress levels.
+- (L) Life: Various studies prove that journaling is known to have many therapeutic effects.
+For starters, it is known to be a great mechanism to help your clients reduce their stress levels.
 By helping your clients take up a journaling practice, you’re also helping with their overall well being.

-By doing so you’re holding them accountable to documentation, and through the documentation, you’re enabling your client to monitor his/her progress.
+Our findings show that by doing so, you’re holding them accountable to documentation, and through the documentation, you’re enabling your client to monitor their progress.
 Journaling also allows your client to get into the habit of taking notes and analyzing situations.

 Make it a point to review these notes with your client, asking him/her whether journaling has brought about greater thought, awareness and mindfulness, and if so how the progress has been.